MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-lighthouse/includes/7-manage-customer-resources.md

-Some info on management capabilities but dont overdo it because another module exists with this in more depth:
+Some info on management capabilities but don't overdo it because another module exists with this in more depth:

 https://docs.microsoft.com/learn/modules/govern-monitor-secure-resources-azure-lighthouse/